tsanhan/W300522ER/README.md

 > oddSum([12, 21, 5, 9, 65, 32]) ➞ [false, true, true, true, false]
 >
 > oddSum([1, 2, 3, 4, 5, 6]) ➞ [false, false, false, false, false]

+Notes
+Remember that the length of all the arrays will be an even number, so it is not necessary to measure lengths.

 1. next lesson material